LiukScot/myTools/README.md

 2) Easiest run (short): `docker compose up -d`
    - Ports/env can be overridden: `PORT=9000 docker compose up`
    - Uses `docker-compose.yml` volumes to persist SQLite + sessions to `./data`, `./myHealth/sessions`, `./myMoney/sessions`.
+   - Redis extension is baked into the image; point `SESSION_REDIS_HOST=host.docker.internal` (and `SESSION_SAVE_HANDLER=redis`) to use a host Redis, or add a Redis service to the compose file if you want everything in containers.
    - Hub: `http://localhost:8000` (or your chosen port; myHealth at `/myhealth`, myMoney at `/mymoney`)
 3) Optional: one-liner without compose (if you prefer):
    - `docker run --name mytools -p 8000:8000 -v "$(pwd)/data:/app/data" -v "$(pwd)/myHealth/sessions:/app/myHealth/sessions" -v "$(pwd)/myMoney/sessions:/app/myMoney/sessions" --env-file .env mytools`